csc301-2023-fall/project-11-unicef-t/deliverables/D3/mapbox-plugin/README.md

-# unicef-mapbox-plugin
+# mapbox-plugin

-This is the Unicef Mapbox Plugin Superset Chart Plugin.
+This is the A Mapbox Plugin Superset Chart Plugin.

 ### Usage